Briefly First Nephi, with Joseph M. Spencer [MIPodcast #98]

 The other one though—and I’ve thought about it quite a bit more since I’ve written the book—but I had never really glommed on before to the fact that at the very beginning of Nephi’s vision, when the Spirit is still there before the angel comes and takes his place, the Spirit tells him to watch for a very specific moment.
 “I want you to watch for this figure descending from heaven and that’s who you’re going to testify is the Son of God.”

 And I’d never, one, really just thought about why that might be important, but two especially, I had not reflected before on the fact that this means we’re being given a kind of guide to reading that vision.
 We tend to read that first chapter of the vision—1 Nephi 11—as kind of the core.
-“Here, we’re laying the incredible Christian foundation,” he seems the Lamb of God and his life and his death.
+“Here, we’re laying the incredible Christian foundation,” he sees the Lamb of God and his life and his death.
 But he never sees in chapter 11 a figure descending from heaven.
 Nephi is pointed past the life of Christ to Christ visiting His own people.

 And that—I had never seen that before, and it’s given me a way of reading Nephi’s vision very differently.
 Rather than it starting at this sort of highest level and then kind of, “Oh and also there’s Nephite history,” the focus is Nephite history from the beginning and the visit of the Lamb of God there.
 And part of what that means is that chapter 11 is introducing us to the figure who will come the Nephites and Lamanites.
 And that’s actually, I think, it’s got more to teach me still, things I’ve learned since.